ccblazer44/cs430hw5/README.md

-PPM image viewer by Chris Blazer
+PPM image viewer for Windows by Chris Blazer

 Use "nmake" to implement the makefile (in developer command prompt for visual studio), which compiles the program.